Highlights of Turkey

 009390 - 20

 The diverse culture and history of the Turkey and its people provide an absorbing trip with almost too many highlights to mention.
+While sometimes considered Europe and others the Middle East, it’s exotic and colourful culture is definitely more Middle Eastern than European.
 Come explore the highlights of Turkey with us!

 - Discover the ancient history and monuments of the Ottoman Empire